wacncontent/CustomizeTool/removeCommentOutput2/articles/vpn-gateway/vpn-gateway-site-to-site-create.md

 - **Add subnet**: Include Starting IP and Address Count.
 Additional subnets are not required, but you may want to create a separate subnet for VMs that will have static DIPS.
 Or you might want to have your VMs in a subnet that is separate from your other role instances.
 - **Add gateway subnet**: Click to add the gateway subnet.
 The gateway subnet is used only for the virtual network gateway and is required for this configuration.

 Click the checkmark on the bottom of the page and your virtual network will begin to create.
-When it completes, you will see **Created** listed under **Status** on the **Networks** page in the Azure Management Portal.
+When it completes, you will see **Created** listed under **Status** on the **Networks** page in the Azure Classic Management Portal.
 After the VNet has been created, you can then configure your virtual network gateway.

 [AZURE.INCLUDE [vpn-gateway-no-nsg](../includes/vpn-gateway-no-nsg-include.md)]

 ## Configure your virtual network gateway

 Next, you'll configure the virtual network gateway in order to create a secure site-to-site connection.
-See [Configure a virtual network gateway in the Azure Management Portal](/documentation/articles/vpn-gateway-configure-vpn-gateway-mp).
+See [Configure a virtual network gateway in the Azure Classic Management Portal](/documentation/articles/vpn-gateway-configure-vpn-gateway-mp/).

-## Next Steps
+## Next steps

-You can add virtual machines to your virtual network.
-See [How to create a custom virtual machine](/documentation/articles/virtual-machines-create-custom).
+Once your connection is complete, you can add virtual machines to your virtual networks.
+See the [Virtual Machines](/documentation/services/virtual-machines/) documentation for more information.

-If you want to configure a connection between your classic virtual network and a virtual network created using the Azure Resource Manager mode, see [Connecting classic VNets to Azure Resource Manager VNets](/documentation/articles/virtual-networks-arm-asm-s2s-howto).